 Temporary storage, or short-term storage, is up to 90 days.
 Your household goods will be moved to the final location you’ve designated, and will be delivered to you from that storage location.
 Once you’ve designated a short-term storage location, you can’t change it because your household goods have already been moved.
 Think carefully before choosing the temporary storage option, as you will almost always be responsible for storage costs that exceed the 90 days.
 I know that 90 days sounds like a long time to get settled, but many things can delay that timeline.

 Non-temporary storage, or long-term storage, happens in the area of your last duty station.
 Non-temporary storage is authorized for up to one year, and extensions may be possible for additional time.
 Just like extensions on the final move, it’s generally mean for specific reasons and not for the general convenience or preference of the service member, but, also like final moves, it doesn’t hurt to ask.
+My advice?
+Assume that it won’t be approved, ask anyway, and be pleasantly surprised if it is.

 Personally Procured Moves